Trustable Technology mark

 In 2017, we collaborated with Mozilla Foundation to explore the potential of A Trustmark for IoT (learn more) In the resulting report we identified opportunities to empower consumers to make better decisions about connected products, and to allow the companies that make responsible products to demonstrate that they go the extra mile.

 In 2018, we aim to turn this research into action.
-As a Mozilla Fellow, Peter Bihr will be developing the concept for an open trustmark for IoT, starting with a prototype with a focus on voice-enabled IoT.
+As a Mozilla Fellow, Peter Bihr takes the lead in developing the concept for an open trustmark for IoT.
 This work will be performed as part of Mozilla's IoT Fellows program but as fully independent research.
 (Full disclosure: Peter's partner works for Mozilla.)
 Here's the fellowship announcement on our blog.

 This is a work in progress.
 We will update this page to share our learnings (and failures!).
 To follow along, the trustmark category on this blog is the place to be.
 To dig deeper, here are good starting points (most current up top):

 - (04/2018): Towards a trustmark for IoT

 - (03/2018): A Trustmark for the Internet of Things: First thoughts

 This presentation shows the current state of our thinking.
 Please note that it is a work in progress and subject to change.